opensovereigncloud/docs/docs/contribute/style-guide.md

 | [site 2](http://github.com/excessively/long/path/example_site_2) | This is example site 2. |
 ```

-Instead, use reference-style links to shorthen the content of the table cells:
+Instead, use reference-style links to shorten the content of the table cells:

 ```markdown
 | Site     | Description             |